 - Living Room Worship at 5:00 pm in Wesley Lounge on Sundays

 - Green Wood worship service at 5:00 pm on Saturday

 - Attend Sunday evening youth fellowship (UMYF) at least four times (click here for more info)

 - Attend one fall retreat and one SoulFull retreat (click here for more retreat info)

 - Participate in at least two visits to other faith communities (group visit dates are announced in direct email communication with families; you can also do this on your own and self-report)

 Serve the World

 - Participate in a minimum of 8 hours of mission work associated with this church.
 This can easily be completed by participating in the mission trips to Appalachia (four-day spring break family trip) or Zeba (annual 7th & 8th grade trip to the upper peninsula, typically happens one week in June or July).

-- You could also earn hours by participating in the CROP Walk (October), serving at Cass Community Center (youth group day trip to Detroit in November), serving lunch at the J.O.Y. luncheon (a day school is closed in late Jan. or early Feb.), serving at FiSH FRI (third Fridays family service night), and/or the weekly L.O.V.E.
+- You could also earn hours by participating in the CROP Walk (October 6), serving at Cass Community Center (youth group day trip to Detroit in November), serving lunch at the J.O.Y. luncheon (a day school is closed in late Jan. or early Feb.), and/or the weekly L.O.V.E.
 Thy Neighbor (sack lunch preparation for homeless).
 And remember, you have two years to complete this!

-We will track these expectations and report a couple times a year.
+We will track these expectations and report back to you.
 Families are highly encouraged to self-report activities as well.